MichelleGruene/eco-compute.io/content/english/call-for-speakers.md

       status.classList.remove("d-none");

       if (response.ok) {
         status.innerHTML = "Thanks for handing in a talk.
-We will be in contact ASAP.";
+We will evaluate all proposals by start of Feb.
+2024";
         form.reset()
       } else {
         response.json().then(data => {